 What’s remarkable here is what his right leg does.
 On his bass drum pedal, throughout the entire seven minute track, he does this:

-No drum machine in those days.
+No drum machine.
 No mistakes.
-The most perfect timing.
-With no stop, for seven bloody minutes.
+Only the most perfect timing and with no stop for seven bloody minutes.

 Other drummers have noted his technique was to nail down remarkable grooves and then add occasional deviations.
 The first subtle flourish is at 1:17 seconds.

 Much easier than it sounds, but Liebezeit’s genius was in adapting as required to Can at its peak.
 He was Germany’s jazz top young drummer in the 1960s.
 By joining Can, he ensured the group entered the stratosphere onto the level of the greats.

 The band’s focus was to prove Germany had something to offer post-WWII.
 They also hired Buddhist singer from Japan Damo Suzuki.

 And Liebezeit got the inspiration for his “monotonous” sound from some eccentric soul who randomly approached him.
 He recalls the story here.